vanHekthor/.better-coding-agents/global-instructions-template.md

-# Global Instructions Template for .better-coding-agents
+# Global Rule Template for .better-coding-agents

-Copy and paste this into Cursor's Global Instructions:
+Copy and paste this into Cursor's Global Rules:

 ---